 Belinda: “My boys really love Dr. Rawls’ take on granola.

 - Measure about 6 cups of rolled whole grain oats in a large bowl.

-- Mix in a sprinkling of salt, ground nutmeg, cinnamon, ginger or allspice.
+- Mix in a sprinkling of salt, ground nutmeg, cinnamon, and ginger or allspice.

 - Drizzle 4 tablespoons of coconut oil and 1/3 cup of honey over the grain and mix.